shivannis/xandr-docs-public/xandr-docs/articles/invest/negotiate-deals-with-sellers.md

 # Microsoft Invest - Negotiate deals with sellers

-Xandr Buyers can negotiate custom deals with sellers to obtain:
+Microsoft Advertising Buyers can negotiate custom deals with sellers to obtain:

 - Preferential pricing on inventory
 - Access to exclusive inventory